-HORIZONTAL UNIT (50PTH) - While horizontal units may be installed on any level surface strong enough to hold their weight, they are typically suspended above a ceiling by threaded rods.
-The manufacturer recommends these be attached to the unit corners by hanger bracket kits.
-The rods must be securely anchored to the ceiling.
-Refer to the hanging bracket assembly and installation instructions for details.
+HORIZONTAL UNIT (50PSH) - While horizontal units may be installed on any level surface strong enough to hold their weight, they are typically suspended above a ceiling by threaded rods.
+The rods are usually attached to the unit corners by hanger bracket kits.
+See Fig. 4.